Landscape, Trees and Hedgerows

 Landscape

-Dartmoor National Park is recognised as one of the UK's finest landscapes long celebrated for its rejuvenating and inspiring qualities.
+Dartmoor National Park is recognised as one of the UK's finest protected landscapes, valued for its beauty, tranquillity and cultural heritage.

 Trees